Top site for watersports

 Our lovely little Derwentwater Club campsite is nestled between Skiddaw and Derwentwater in the north of the Lake District and is enticingly close to the pretty market town of Keswick.
 In fact, pull on your walking boots and you’ll be in the centre in just minutes.
 It’s easy to see why Keswick is the major centre for tourism in the region with its many varied shops, restaurants and museums, not to mention the lure of water and the hills.

-Our Derwentwater campsite has two distinct areas of touring pitches – The Oval and Walker Park.
-Both are popular for their simplicity and peaceful ambience.
-Facilities although basic are clean and adequate.
-But the location is the real appeal.
+Our Derwentwater campsite has recently been full refurbished to the high standards you would expect from a Club site, whilst maintaining its peaceful ambience.
 The National Trust’s Crow Park and Hope Park are close to the campsite.
 The latter offers crazy golf and a putting course.
-Enjoy low level walking around Derwentwater’s shores or if you want more of a challenge Skiddaw, Helvellyn and Striding Edge and Blencathra are close by.
+Enjoy low level walking around Derwentwater’s shores or if you want more of a challenge Skiddaw, Helvellyn and Striding Edge and Blencathra are close by.p>

 Head to the Keswick launch and hop on board a cruise boat for a 50 minute tour of the lake or jump off at one of the seven lakeshore jetties.